 YALSA is your source for national guidelines, competencies, position papers, and benchmarks to aid librarians, library workers and libraries in better understanding the components of an excellent teen services program.

 YALSA's position papers are authoritative guides that make recommendations on important issues in teen librarianship.
-Current, board-approved white papers include:
+Current, board-approved papers include:

-- The Importance of a Whole Library Approach to Public Library Young Adult Services: A YALSA Issue Paper by Linda W. Braun with contributions from Sarah Flowers and Mary Hastler, Approved by the YALSA Board of Directors, January 2011
+- The Importance of a Whole Library Approach to Public Library Young Adult Services: A YALSA Position Paper by Linda W. Braun with contributions from Sarah Flowers and Mary Hastler, Approved by the YALSA Board of Directors, January 2011

 - The Benefits of Including Dedicated Young Adult Librarians on Staff in the Public Library by YALSA with Audra Caplan, approved by the YALSA Board of Directors, January 2009